-That’s all fairly standard fare for a free screen recorder, but take a minute to dive into Flashback’s advanced options and you’ll find a wealth of thoughtfully designed settings that will make your desktop recordings look truly professional.
-The recorder can automatically obscure passwords entered on screen, replace your silly wallpaper with a plain one, hide messy desktop icons, and highlight your mouse pointer to make it easier to follow.
+That’s all fairly standard fare for a screen recorder, but take a minute to dive into Flashback’s advanced options.
+You’ll find a wealth of thoughtfully designed settings that will make your desktop captures look truly professional.
+The free screen recording tool for PC can automatically obscure passwords entered on-screen, replace your silly wallpaper with a plain one, hide messy desktop icons, and highlight your mouse pointer to make it easier to follow.
 There's also a dedicated gaming mode that lets you define the number of frames recorded per second.

 There’s no limit on the length of your recordings unless you choose to set one, which can be useful if there’s a chance you might accidentally leave the recorder running.
 You can also choose to break long recordings up into chunks – a brilliant touch that helps you avoid creating huge, unwieldy files.
 Your recordings won’t be watermarked, either.

-Following a recent update, Flashback Express can export in WMV, AVI and MP4 formats, eliminating the need for a separate video converter, and it no longer requires a free license key for activation – just install the software and you're ready to start recording.
+Following a recent update, Flashback Express can export in WMV, AVI and MP4 formats, eliminating the need for a separate video converter, and it no longer requires a free license key for activation – just install the recording software and you're ready to start capturing footage.

-Developer Blueberry Software has also released a free screen recorder designed specifically for games – FBX.
+FlashBack developer Blueberry Software has also released free game recording software FBX (opens in new tab).
 This recorder captures HD in-game footage, with hardware acceleration for AMD and Nvidia cards, and Intel CPUs.

-If you want to record a presentation, software demonstration or tutorial, give Apowersoft Free Online Screen Recorder a try.
-It's a browser-based tool, which means it's not suitable for games, but for any other tasks it's ideal.
+If you want to record a presentation, software demonstration, or tutorial, give Apowersoft Free Online Screen Recorder a try.
+This browser-based tool may not be suitable for games, but it’s the best free screen recorder for any other tasks.

 You can record the whole screen, select an area manually or choose one of the preset resolutions – ideal if you’re recording a clip for YouTube, for example, and don’t want to use a separate video editor to resize it later.

 Apowersoft Free Online Screen Recorder also offers customizable keyboard shortcuts for speed and convenience.
-You can choose whether or not to include the cursor in the recording and take your pick from a range of output formats including MP4, WMV, AVI, MOV and many more.
-You can even add annotations during the recording.
+You can choose whether or not to include the cursor in the recording and take your pick from a range of output formats including MP4, WMV, AVI, MOV, and many more.
+You can even add annotations during screen recording.

 Once you’re done, you can save the recording as a video file or GIF, upload it directly to YouTube or Vimeo, or send it to Google Drive or Dropbox.
 You can also edit the clip.
 Selecting this option will download an additional component – Apowersoft Video Editor – which lets you make simple adjustments before exporting your video in your preferred format.
 A truly exceptional tool.

-In addition to basic screen recording (with no time limits or watermarks), Debut Video Capture can also record footage from external devices, including webcams and security cameras.
+In addition to free screen recording without watermarks or time limits, Debut Video Capture can also record footage from external devices, including webcams and security cameras.
 It can even record on a regular schedule, which means it can become the main hub of a home security system.
 Not too shabby for a program that's totally free for personal use.

-There are no post-production editing tools, but you can apply filters and add your own captions and watermarks before you begin recording.
-There's no option for exporting videos directly to YouTube or Facebook, but they can be saved in all the main formats, including MP4, MOV and AVI (to name just three).
+There are no post-production editing tools, but you can apply filters and add your own captions and watermarks before you begin a capture.
+There's no option for exporting videos directly to YouTube or Facebook, but they can be saved in all the main formats, including MP4, MOV, and AVI (to name just three).

 Debut Video Capture is currently in public beta, so we look forward to seeing the final release version with a lick of extra polish soon.

-ShareX is an open source app for capturing still screen grabs and recording videos.
-There are no watermarks or time limits to worry about, but the interface isn't the most intuitive in the world so you’ll be best off using keyboard shortcuts.
+ShareX is an open-source app for capturing still screen grabs and recording screens without a watermark or time limits to worry about, but the interface isn't the most intuitive in the world so you’ll be best off using keyboard shortcuts.
 For quick reference, you can start a recording by tapping Shift + Print Screen, and stop it again using Ctrl + Shift + Print Screen.

-You can also use this free screen recorder to save your capture as a GIF rather than a video file, which can be extremely useful for sharing on forums and social media.
+You can also use this free screen capture tool to save your capture as a GIF rather than a video file, which can be extremely useful for sharing on forums and social media.

-Not only is ShareX a brilliant free screen recorder, it can also capture an entire scrolling webpage, capture and identify text via OCR, and even capture your screen according to a schedule.
+Not only is ShareX among the best free screen recorders, but it can also capture an entire scrolling webpage, capture and identify text via OCR, and even capture your screen according to a schedule.

 Another of its best features is the ability to send your captured grabs and videos straight to a file-sharing or social media site.
 There’s a vast array of options, which you can check out on the project’s site.

-Unfortunately, ShareX doesn’t support taking screen grabs or recordings from games running in full-screen mode.
+Unfortunately, ShareX isn't the best free screen recorder for gaming, as it doesn’t support taking still an video captures from games running in full-screen mode.
 Other than that, it’s a superb screen recorder that will serve you extremely well.